BjornKennethHolmstrom/TiTo/README.md

 ## Contributing

 We welcome contributions to TiTo Time Tracker!
-If you have suggestions for improvements or encounter any issues, please contact us through our website at https://bjornkennethholmstrom.wordpress.com/contact/
+If you have suggestions for improvements or encounter any issues, please contact me through my website at https://bjornkennethholmstrom.wordpress.com/contact/

 You can also support the development by donating at